Dishonored: Critical reception

-The first installment of the story-based DLC The Knife of Dunwall was praised for its level design, which encouraged exploration to find hidden content and alternative routes through areas.
+According to Metacritic, The Knife of Dunwall received "generally favorable reviews".
+It was generally praised for its level design, which encouraged exploration to find hidden content and alternative routes through areas.
 The modifications to certain abilities, particularly Blink, were similarly well received for the changes they brought to the gameplay from the main game.
 The story, however, was generally criticized.
 Polygon noted that the deadly assassin Daud had no motive for seeking redemption, and allowing him to be played as a non-lethal character created a disconnect with the narrative.
 IGN considered that it felt like only half of a complete game, lacking any urgency in its story and featuring a disappointing conclusion.

-The story of The Brigmore Witches received a mixed response, with Destructoid saying that it offered a more gripping narrative, while Polygon stated that it lacked the same tension as The Knife of Dunwall, and the ending felt rushed and unsatisfying.
-However, the gameplay was generally considered an improvement, providing more intricate level design and nuanced world building that produced gameplay requiring a more thoughtful approach.
+The Brigmore Witches received a similarly positive response "generally favorable reviews" according to Metacritic.
+The gameplay was generally considered an improvement, providing more intricate level design and nuanced world building that produced gameplay requiring a more thoughtful approach.
 PC Gamer appreciated that the levels each had a distinct theme, and adequately provided for both stealth and violent gameplay, while Polygon said that only the last level improved over the preceding DLC, introducing new mechanics that forced changes in stealth players.
+The story of The Brigmore Witches, in contrast, received a mixed response, with Destructoid saying that it offered a more gripping narrative, while Polygon stated that it lacked the same tension as The Knife of Dunwall, and the ending felt rushed and unsatisfying.